The methodology

 The scanner assesses publicly accessible content only.
 It does not evaluate gated, authenticated, or dynamically generated content requiring a user session.
 Sites that present different content to crawlers versus users will score against what the crawler sees.

-This dataset covers 816 domains across 11 industry verticals.
+The dataset covers sites across multiple industry verticals.
 It is not a random sample and makes no claim to statistical representativeness of the business landscape as a whole.
 Verticals were selected based on domain availability and crawlability at the time of sampling.

 Score comparisons across verticals are directional only.
 Structural differences between sectors affect fault prevalence in ways unrelated to deliberate AI readiness investment.